 Chapter 1 - Pastoral Care of Membership

-1.01 A member of the congregation who moves from the church community will be encouraged to transfer to a local church community as soon as possible.
+1.01 A member of the congregation who moves from the church community will be encouraged to transfer to a new church community as soon as possible.

 1.02 A confirmed member in good standing shall, at his/her request, receive a letter of transfer to another Lutheran congregation or a letter of release to any other Christian congregation.

 1.03 A member who does not make a contribution of record, worship and/or commune or serve as they are able, for a period of two years may be removed from the voting roster of the congregation by action of the Congregation Council.

+1.04 A person seeking membership shall be required to attend new member classes as determined by church leadership.

 Chapter 2 - The Annual Meeting of the Congregation